ianwhite/hark/README.md

 Create an ad-hoc listener object with hark.

+## Installation

+Add this line to your application's Gemfile:

+    gem 'ianwhite-hark'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install ianwhite-hark

+## Usage

 The idea behind hark is that the objects that receive listeners shouldn't need to perform any ceremony on them, just treat them as objects that respond to messages.
-It's up to the caller to provide these lsitener objects, and to decide how they behave (re: lax), perhaps smushing together listeners (re: add).
+It's up to the caller to provide these lsitener objects, and to decide how they behave, perhaps combining together listeners (in an subscriber fashion).
 If required, these ad-hoc listeners can easily be refactored into classes in their own right, as the recievers don't need to know anything about hark.

+Tell don't ask style is encouraged with hark.
+That said, the return value for a message sent to a hark listener is an array of all of the return values.

     listener = hark success: ->{ "succeeded" }, failure: ->{ "failed" }
     listener.success # => ["succeeded"]